 Being a small town, Lake City does not have a public transit system used by locals to get to and from work.

-Lake City is one of the most well-educated cities in the nation.
-40.87% of adults in Lake City have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Lake City ranks among the highest in the nation.
+Of the 25-and-older adult population in Lake City, 40.87% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The people who call Lake City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake City residents report their race to be White, followed by Native American.
 Important ancestries of people in Lake City include English, German, Irish, Scottish, and French.